-The testing of resistance coils of temperature indicators will be carried
+The testing of resistance coils of temperature indicators will be carried out in accordance with the requirements and schedules governing electrical apparatus.
+(Bureau Circular No. 21.)

-Schedule 38.-Optical and Total Radiation Pyrometers
+SCHEDULE 38.-Optical and Total Radiation Pyrometers

-(a) Test of an optical pyrometer to 1500° C (Types: Le Chatelier, Morse, Wanner, Féry absorption, etc.) \$15.00 (b) For each additional 500° interval 5.00 (c) Calibration of absorption glass for extending range to highest temperatures 10.00 (d) Test of total radiation pyrometer to 1400° C (Types: Féry, Thwing, etc.) 20.00
+(a) Test of an optical pyrometer to 1500° C (Types: Le Chatelier, Morse, Wanner, Féry absorption, etc.) \$15.00 (b) For each additional 500° interval 5.
+00 (c) Calibration of absorption glass for extending range to highest temperatures 10.00 (d) Test of total radiation pyrometer to 1400° C (Types: Féry, Thwing, etc.) 20.00